ricgrangeia/caddy-on-docker-portainer-git/README.md

-# caddy-on-docker-portainer-git
-Basic Caddy for Docker, Stack create by git on Portainer
+# Caddy HTTP Server on Docker

+### For Portainer
+- check stack.env. default stack environment.
+- The networks are set as external, so they need to be created before run.